Derrick White: 2024–25 season: Contract extension

-On July 1, 2024, one day before his 30th birthday, White signed a four-year, $125.9 million extension with the Celtics.
+On July 1, 2024, a day before his 30th birthday, White signed a four-year, $125.9 million extension with the Celtics.

 On March 5, 2025, White scored a career-high 41 points in addition to recording three steals, three rebounds, two assists, and a block in a 128–118 victory over the Portland Trail Blazers as he and Payton Pritchard became the first Celtics teammates to make nine or more three-pointers in the same game (Pritchard had 10) and the first to score 40 or more points in the same game (Pritchard had 43).
 They are also the first NBA teammates to score 19 three-pointers in a single game, and the first to have at least 40 points and seven three-pointers each.
 On March 31 against the Memphis Grizzlies, White had 14 points, eight rebounds, and 10 assists in the 117–103 victory while setting the Celtics franchise record with the most three-pointers in a season, with 246.
-He finished the season playing and starting in 76 games, marking the first time he started in every game he played during his career, and averaged 16.4 points, 4.8 assists, and 4.5 rebounds per game.
+He finished the season playing and starting in 76 games, marking the first time White started in every game he played during his career as he averaged 16.4 points, 4.8 assists, and 4.5 rebounds per game.

 During Game 1 of the first round of the playoffs against the Orlando Magic, White led the Celtics in scoring with 30 points while also recording four rebounds, two assists, and two blocks.
 In Game 5 of the Eastern Conference Semifinals on May 14, he had 34 points, three blocks, three rebounds, and two assists as the Celtics defeated the New York Knicks 127–102 to force a Game 6 in New York, saving the Celtics from elimination.
 The Celtics went on to lose the series in six games.

+2025–26 season: First All-Defensive First Team selection

+On December 30, 2025, White had 27 points, seven rebounds, six assists, and a career-high seven blocks in a 129–119 victory over the Utah Jazz.
+His seven blocks tied George Gervin, Dennis Johnson, Doug Christie, and Tracy McGrady for the most recorded in a game by a guard in NBA history.

+On March 3, 2026, the NBA announced that White had been named the Eastern Conference Defensive Player of the Month for February.
+On April 23, he was named as the recipient of the NBA Sportsmanship Award for the 2025–26 season.
+On May 22, White was named to his first NBA All-Defensive First Team, while averaging career-highs of 1.1 steals and 1.3 blocks per game.